jharris4/html-webpack-deploy-plugin/README.md

     The file paths should be relative to webpack's output directory.

+- `assets`: `object`

+  Specifies the definition of the local assets to be deployed.
+Defaults is `{}`.

+  The keys/properies are the asset to be copied, and the values are the target asset location within webpack's output directory.

 Example
 -------
-Deploying bootstrap css and fonts:
+Deploying bootstrap css and fonts and an assets directory from local files:

 ```javascript
 plugins: [